Sumukh/HackathonWorkshop/README.md

 3. How to actually build the hack
 --------------------
+Tips: Choose a programming language/enviroment you are familiar with.
+It's a good idea to learn something new - like a new framework or technology.

 4. Common Mistakes
 --------------------
-OAuth - "Oh we'll just integrate with facebook"
+OAuth - "Oh we'll just integrate with facebook" OCR/Computer Vision - It's not that easy to do
+Deploy - you put everything on localhost for a while and don't deploy until one hour before the demos.

 5. Tips
 -------------------